lilsatya/gotraining/journal.md

 - Added DeletedAt, CreatedAt, UpdatedAt.
 Should have been from the start, if only I read the documentation thoroughly.

 Decent progress I think, next time I will finish CRUD for supplier entity and trying gorm transaction for product entity.

+## 14-10-2020

+- Fixed bug on update when the id is not exist, I have to call .First() first to check if the data exist, and then actually update the data.

+- Finished supplier module CRUD, there is not much of a difference as store module!!!, I wonder if abstracting these modules is the best way to do or keep them separated?